codepath/android_guides/Troubleshooting-Common-Issues.md

 ## Debugging

-If you want to do more in-depth debugging in your code, you can setup breakpoints in your code by clicking on the left side pane and then clicking on Run->Debug.
-You can also click on the bug icon if you've enabled the Toolbar (View->Enable Toolbar):
+If you want to do more in-depth debugging in your code, you can setup breakpoints in your code by clicking on the left side pane and then clicking on `Run`->`Debug`.
+You can also click on the bug icon if you've enabled the Toolbar (`View`->`Enable Toolbar`):

 ![http://i.imgur.com/zGh8wZ0.png](http://i.imgur.com/zGh8wZ0.png)